Prepare for your Phone Interview

-- Prepare the night before with basic company research and a list of anticipated questions you might be asked.
-The first level phone interview will typically ask general questions about your background, your career highlights, your skills and experience.
-Keep your resume on hand to quickly recall dates or accomplishments.
+- Prepare the night before by conducting some company research and create a list of anticipated questions you might be asked based on what you’ve learned.
+The first phone interview will typically ask general questions about your background, your career highlights, your skills and experience, so keep your resume on hand to help you quickly recall dates or recall relevant accomplishments.

 - Listen to each question carefully and respond with concise, fact-filled sentences; responses should be limited to 90 seconds.
-Don’t take charge and go off on tangents they did not ask you about.
+Don’t ramble on or go off on tangents they did not ask you about.

-- If you are unsure that you answered their question appropriately, ask “did that answer your question?” or “is that what you were looking for?”.
+- If you are unsure whether you answered their question appropriately, ask clarifying questions such as “did that answer your question?” or “is that what you were looking for?”.

-- Integrate questions into the interview as you feel appropriate, if not given the chance wait for them to ask whether you have any questions.
-Sample questions include:
+- Take notes as you go so you remember what questions to ask.
+Sometimes, if they are a conversational interviewer, you can integrate questions into the interview in real-time, but if not given the chance, then just wait for them to ask whether you have any questions.

 - What are you looking for in the “ideal candidate?”

 - What are the critical factors for success on the job?

 - What are your company’s short and long-term goals?